botbroker/v2-api-docs/README.md

 ### Introduction

+The base URL is `https://api.botbroker.io/api/v2` and all API routes will come after this base URL.

 There's just a few main resources in this API that you should understand:

 1. **Bots** are a type of product.
 They can have asks, bids, and sales